stefan-code-js/tabledadrian/backlog/tasks/task-012 - Ultra-luxury-Web3-experience-overhaul.md

 $- Upgraded React and React DOM to 19.0.0-rc to match Next 15 internals and eliminate the gallery ReactCurrentBatchConfig crash.\n- Adjusted the template vitest to mock the immersive hero so Three.js scaffolding no longer breaks under React 19.\n- npm run test and npm run build succeed after the upgrade, confirming the concierge/member flows stay green.

 $- Memory database now mirrors achievement definition seeding so diagnostic warnings are gone in tests/build.\n- README now ships a comprehensive feature catalogue capturing concierge, Web3, analytics, and storytelling systems.

+$- Upgraded @headlessui/react to v2.2.9 and aligned the app to React 19.2 stable so peer dependencies resolve cleanly without legacy flags.
 <!-- SECTION:NOTES:END -->